Thomas Dolby: Personal life

 Dolby married actress Kathleen Beller in 1988; they have three children.
-His brother is information retrieval researcher Stephen Robertson.
+His brother is the probabilistic information retrieval researcher Stephen Robertson.

 Awards and nominations

 In July 1998, Dolby received a "Lifetime Achievement in Internet Music" award from Yahoo!
 Internet Life.
 In 2012 he performed at Moogfest and was the recipient of The Moog Innovation Award, which celebrates "pioneering artists whose genre-defying work exemplifies the bold, innovative spirit of Bob Moog".
 In February 2018, Dolby was awarded the Roland Lifetime Achievement Award.
 Dolby has received four Grammy nominations, two each in 1984 and 1988.